Letters from Lodi

 But what these two wines have in common is a rawness, or immediacy of taste, reflecting a winemaker (owner Mike McCay) completely comfortable with the same hands-off approach gleaned in any of the Lodi Native wines.
-Oak aging is done in well-used French oak barrels, and so the smell and taste of wood is not a factor.
+Oak aging is done in well-used French oak barrels, so the smell and taste of wood are not a factor.
 Wines are fermented naturally with no amendments or enzymes, and so what you end up with is just pure, zesty yet soft and pliant flavors of grape and vineyard.
-In the case of the Cinsaut, it is ultra-pungent, aromatic expressions of strawberry/rhubarb-like fruit with joyful scents of baking spice, mace, white and black pepper, and a touch of spearment.
+In the case of the Cinsaut, it is an ultra-pungent, aromatic expression of strawberry/rhubarb-like fruit with joyful scents of baking spice, mace, white and black pepper, and a touch of spearmint.
 In the Grenache, you'll find perhaps the most peppercorn-spiced iteration of this varietal grown on the West Coast, punctuating juicy strawberry/Santa Rosa plum-like fruit, whiffs of loamy earth, and fleshy flavors cut by mouth-watering acidity.

 In what ways are these wines representative of the taste of the "future?"
 Stylistically, they capture the more natural sensory qualities more and more consumers are looking for.
 But intellectually — another way of saying sophisticated, as all wine lovers only increase in sophistication — these are also wines that taste distinctly of where they are grown.
-That is, Lodi — the region's warm, grape-friendly Mediterranean climate, and extremely deep (hardpans only at 50 to 90-ft. depths), rich yet well drained sandy loam soils that vines have found to be hospitable to classic grapes like Cinsaut and Grenache for well over 100 years.
+That is, Lodi — the region's warm, grape-friendly Mediterranean climate, and extremely deep (hardpans only at 50 to 90-ft. depths), rich yet well-drained sandy loam soils that vines have found to be hospitable to classic grapes like Cinsaut and Grenache for well over 100 years.
 When a wine has an appreciable sense of "place" it becomes far more interesting, and this is what more and more consumers are gravitating to.

 2018 Mountain Tides Wine Co., Clements Hills-Lodi Petite Sirah ($35)

-This handcraft, Petite Sirah-only producer specializes in uncut, native yeast fermented, neutral oak aged versions of this varietal, which is almost unheard of — Petite Sirah, practically as a rule, is a varietal expected to be a big, black, unabashedly oaky, ultra-ripe wine.
+This handcraft, Petite Sirah-only producer specializes in uncut, native yeast fermented, neutral oak-aged versions of this varietal, which is almost unheard of — Petite Sirah, practically as a rule, is a varietal expected to be a big, black, unabashedly oaky, ultra-ripe wine.

 Not that this vintage of Mountain Tides' Vinedos Aurora Vineyard-grown Petite Sirah is a lightweight.
 As a matter of fact, it has the broad, burly profile typifying most Petite Sirahs.
-Where it is stands out from the pack is in its clarity of varietal character — dark color and fruit, cracked peppercorn spice, and unusually (for the varietal) crisp acidity in front of relatively restrained tannin.
+Where it stands out from the pack is in its clarity of varietal character — dark color and fruit, cracked peppercorn spice, and unusually (for the varietal) crisp acidity in front of relatively restrained tannin.
 Clearly, unlike most Petite Sirahs, the objective of a Mountain Tides is "less, not more," which is refreshing in itself, especially in terms of oak and alcohol (a moderate — again, for the varietal category — 14.2%).

 2016 Fields Family Wines, Stampede Vineyard Clements Hills-Lodi Zinfandel ($28)